gaopengcuhk/Unofficial-Pix2Seq/README.md

 ## Observation
 (1).
 The sequence is tend to generate End of Sentence(EOS) early.
 After generating EOS token, langauge modeling will still genrate boudning box.
 (2).
 Repeatable sequence which is a common problem in seq2seq modeling.

-## Full inference code with model checkpoint will be released at 28th, Seq
+## Released at 10am, 28th, Seq
-1).
-Add sequence likelihood evaluationn on validation dataset
+Problem to be solved : 1).
+Add sequence likelihood evaluationn on validation dataset 2) Better organization of code

 # Step 3